Me: Are you getting full?

 Add the first 5 dressing ingredients to a bowl.
 Slowly whisk in olive oil.
 Dressing will be a bit thin, this is ok.
 Add a pinch of salt and pepper.
 Taste and adjust seasoning to your liking.
 Pour over salad and gently stir.

 I served this with Korean beef kalbi and grilled bread.
 The great thing is you don’t need to serve much meat, if any.
 A few grilled prawns thrown on the side would also be perfect.
-The salad is so flavourful and filling that you should consider it the main portion of your meal… the rest is just garnish.
+The salad is so filling that you should consider it the main portion of your meal… the rest is just garnish.